ensembleanalytics/ensembleci/SETUP.md

 # Timeflow Setup Instructions

-This document describes how to setup Timeflow.
+This document describes four options for deploying Timeflow.

-## Prerequisites
+## Running With Docker

-The easiest route is to install Timeflow using Docker.
+The reccomended route is to install Timeflow using Docker.

+### Prerequisites

-A recent version of Docker and Docker Compose are the only pre-requisites in this case.
+A recent version of Docker and Docker Compose are required.

-## Setup Your Github Application
+### Setup Your Github Application

 Timeflow integrates with Github in order to build your repos and branches.

-There is a small amount of config in Github.
+There is a small amount of configuration in Github to create an OAuth application.

-## Clone This Repo
+### Clone This Repo

-This repository is the only one you need.
+Clone this repository.

 ```
 git clone https://github.com/TimeflowCI/timeflow.git
 ```

-## Set Keys In The Docker Compose File
+### Set Keys In The Docker Compose File

-Edit the docker-compose.yml file and set your Github client keys.
+Edit the docker-compose.yml file and the Github client keys that were created above.

 ```
 ```

-## Run The Application
+### Run The Application

+Start the application.

 ```
 docker-compose up
 ```

+## Timeflow Cloud

+We offer a managed version of Timeflow which is accessible at https://app.timeflow.systems.

-# Developer Mode
+## Developer Mode

-A single developer can run Timeflow locally and in a single user mode to assist with their dbt developer workflow.
+A single developer can run Timeflow locally and in a single user mode to assist with their dbt development workflow.
 This can be started in the following way, replacing _<path-to-your-dbt-project>_ with the path to the project you would like to analyse.

 ```
 docker-compose up -env TIMEFLOW_ROOT=<path-to-your-dbt-project> -f docker-compose-developer-mode.yml
 ```